magento/devdocs/guides/v2.1/cloud/cdn/cloud-fastly-custom-response.md

    - On the Cache Management page, click **Flush Magento Cache**.

-## Customize the WAF response page
+## Customize the WAF error page

-If the Magento [Managed Cloud WAF]({{ page.baseurl }}/cloud/cdn/fastly-waf-service.html) blocks a customer request at the Fastly origin, they see the following default response page:
+Customers see the following default WAF error page when a request to the Fastly origin fails with a `403 Forbidden` error  caused by a [WAF](({{ page.baseurl }}/cloud/cdn/fastly-waf-service.html) blocking event.

-![WAF error response page]
+![WAF error page]

 The following code sample shows the HTML source for the default page: